ALEX-JX17/RealTimeUpdates_TS_AC/README.md

-Some other implemented features to make pretier this exercise are:
+Some other implemented features to become a better coder are:

-    *tests
+    *System tests
     *slim
     *simple form
-    *bootstrap